Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/010_docker-compose.en.md

 description = "Learn how to set up BOMnipotent Server using Docker Compose, making it directly available from the internet."
 +++

 The recommended and easiest setup for BOMnipotent Server uses [docker compose](https://docs.docker.com/compose/).
+This variant of the setup will make BOMnipotent Server directly reachable from the internet.
+If you want to handle traffic through a reverse proxy, see [another setup](/server/setup/starting/docker-compose-with-proxy/) instead.

 ## Suggested File Structure